Broadnosed pipefish

 The broadnosed pipefish or deepnosed pipefish (Syngnathus typhle) is a fish of the family Syngnathidae (seahorses and pipefishes).
-It is native to the Eastern Atlantic from Vardø in Norway, Baltic Sea (north to the Gulf of Finland) and the British Isles at north to Morocco at south.
+It is native to the Eastern Atlantic ocean from Vardø in Norway, the Baltic Sea (north to the Gulf of Finland) and the British Isles in the north all the way to Morocco at south.
 It is also found in the Mediterranean Sea, Black Sea and Sea of Azov.
 It is common in the coastal shallow waters, usually on reefs with seagrasses.
 This species is notable for its "broad" snout, which is as deep as its body.

 Description

 The broadnosed pipefish is a slender, elongated fish with a hexagonal cross-section which distinguishes it from its even more threadlike relation the straightnose pipefish (Nerophis ophidion), which has a circular cross-section.
 The body surface is covered by small bony plates.
 The head resembles that of a seahorse with a long, laterally flattened snout and obliquely sloping mouth.
 Unlike the straightnose pipefish, it has a fan-shaped caudal fin.
 The general colour is greenish, often with various darker mottling, and the belly is yellow.
 The average size is about 15 to 20 cm with a maximum of 25 cm.